birchturtle/laundry/README.md

 # Web app for managing laundry at home!

-Super simple web app for managing laundry at home, feel free to steal from it or use it to solve laundry handling conflicts at your house :)
+Super simple web app in C#/.NET Core for managing laundry at home, feel free to steal from it or use it to solve laundry handling conflicts at your house :)

 ## Setup / Install
 Run the standard migrations on the sqlite database, i.e.